 - In Eclipse, from the Window menu, select Open Perspective > Other… > DDMS.

-The Device Screen Capture window displays the current screen as shown on the tablet.
-If the device screen saver is on, the window shows what would be on the screen if the screen saver were not running.
+Select the tablet, and click the camera icon.
+(If the tablet isn’t shown, from the Window menu, select Navigation > Show View Menu > Reset adb) The Device Screen Capture window shown below displays the current screen as shown on the tablet.
+If the device screen saver is on, the window shows what would be on the screen if the screen saver was not running.

 - Save the screen by clicking Save.